ttosi/dragonstar/README.md

-A web based helper application for generating certificates for student promotions.
+A web based helper application that generates certificates for student promotions.
 Primary technologies used: Knockout.js, Express, NodeJS and MongoDB.